FaithAlone.net

 4 If any one denies that infants, newly born from their mothers' wombs, even though they be sprung from baptized parents, are to be baptized; or says that they are baptized indeed for the remission of sins, but that they draw nought of original sin from Adam, which has need to be expiated by the laver of regeneration, for the obtaining life everlasting - whence it follows, as a consequence, that in them the form of baptism, for the remission of sins, is understood to be not true, but false - let him be anathema.
 For that which the apostle has said, By one man sin entered into the world, and by sin death, and so death passed upon all men in whom all have sinned, is not to be understood otherwise than as the Catholic Church spread everywhere hath always understood it.
 For, by reason of this rule of faith, from a tradition of the apostles, even infants, who could not as yet in themselves commit any sin, are for this cause truly baptized for the remission of sins, that in them that which they have contracted by generation, may be cleansed away by regeneration.
 For, unless a man be born again of water and the Holy Ghost, he cannot enter into the kingdom of God.

-Above, in yet another ecumenical council, the Church is mandating infant baptism on the basis that it is necessary for Salvation.
+Above, in yet another Ecumenical Council, the Church is mandating infant baptism on the basis that it is necessary for Salvation.

 And, it is again worth stating that no exceptions are provided for in the text, neither would any exceptions be logically possible.
 In what case would there be an exception?
 When the baby's parents aren't Christian?
 Is a Christian baby any more to blame than a non-Christian baby, for not being baptized?
 Either way, the child is admittedly innocent, having "original sin" only.
 So, no exception is given, because the doctrine leaves no room for exceptions.